Home 9 Board of Directors

 Executive Director

-Melissa Leveck has a BAH in Sociology and a B.ED from Queen’s University.
-She began her journey in the VAW field in 2015 as Program Manager with an organization aimed to end Domestic Violence in Alberta for 7 years, and as Executive Director for 5 years.
-She brings experience in grant writing and management, program development, and a passion for helping those impacted by violence.
+Melissa Leveck has a BAH and BEd from Queen’s University.
+She began her career in the VAW field in 2015 working in a domestic violence shelter in Alberta for 7 years, and as Executive Director for 5 years.
+Melissa is committed to ensuring that survivors of violence have a safe place to heal from their trauma.